sebastianorlowski/TravelWeather/README.md

 Restful application about planning journey and show current and future weather in place where you go.

+## Description
+Always when you going for journey you will check current and future weather in this place.
+Applications which offers view to weather in one place just working for one city on this time.
+This application will offer you add your trip and there is possible to add few destinations.
+You will get information about weather 72 hours forward hour by hour, for few places on one time.

+Example.

+You start your journey frow Airport in Warsaw.
+Your aircraft start 10 may at 8 am and will arrive 10 am in Paris this same day.
+Next day you will fly to Madrid and you decide stay there to next day where you will fly to London.
+By this Application you can add this places with dates and see whats weather will be there.
+Also you will get information about weather few hours before your target.

 ## Tools
 * Spring Boot
 * Hibernate